US STOCKS-S&P 500, Nasdaq close at record highs ahead of tech earnings wave

 By Shivani Kumaresan and Noel Randewich

-April 26 (Reuters) - The S&P 500 and Nasdaq closed at record highs on Monday, fueled by Tesla Inc ahead of the electric car maker's quarterly report, the first of several this week from heavyweight growth companies.
+April 26 (Reuters) - The S&P 500 and Nasdaq closed at record highs on Monday, fueled by Tesla Inc and other heavyweight growth stocks ahead of a deluge of earnings reports this week.

 The Nasdaq's record high close confirmed the end of an 11% correction in the index that began after its previous record high close on Feb.
-12.
+12, with the index closing at a low on March 8.

-Tesla TSLA.O advanced ahead of its report due after the bell, with analysts expecting the company to show a rise in first-quarter revenue following record deliveries.
+In extended trade, Tesla TSLA.O dipped about 0.4% after the electric car maker beat Wall Street expectations for first-quarter revenue.
+During Monday's trading session, Tesla had gained 1.2%.

-Most of the 11 major S&P 500 sectors climbed, with the energy index .SPNYamong the top performers, while utilities .SPLRCU and consumer staples .SPLRCS declined.
+Seven of the 11 major S&P 500 sectors climbed, with the energy index .SPNY leading with a 0.6% gain, while utilities .SPLRCU and consumer staples .SPLRCS declined.

 Of 124 companies in the S&P 500 that have reported so far, 85.5% have topped analysts' earnings estimates, with Refinitiv IBES data now predicting a 34.3% jump in profit growth.